jamie120/MS2-Soma-Post-Production-Services/README.md

 * The top nav links remain on all pages thoughout the site.
     * The contact us, links the user to the contact.html page.
     * FAQ links the user to the faq.html page.
     * Join mailing list - launches a modal where the use can input their email address and click subscribe.
-Upon completing this action, an automated email will be send to the provided email address, confirming sign up and welcoming the user to the mailing list.
+Upon completing this action, an automated email will be send to the provided email address, confirming sign up and welcoming the user to the mailing list (acheived using emailjs service).
 The user can also close the modal if desired, by clicking the 'close' button present in the element.

 ### Nav Bar